prairiegroupinc/bubblehouse-magento/README.md

 - Go to Content > Pages (or Blocks) and edit a page or block.
 - Click "Insert Widget".
-- Select "BubbleHouse Integration Iframe".
+- Select "Bubblehouse Integration Iframe".
 - Set parameters: Page and iFrame Height.
 - Click Insert Widget.
 Magento will insert the directive as shown above.